alan-johnson/hb-task-server/README.md

-# Unified Task Server
+# Handsbreadth Task Server

-A REST API server that integrates with Apple Reminders, Microsoft Tasks, and Google Tasks, providing a unified interface for task management across all three platforms.
+A REST API server that connects with Apple Reminders, Microsoft Tasks, and Google Tasks, providing task management across all three platforms.
+It is the server to the Pebble Claude Reminders watch application.

 ## Features